zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 | Processes           | ![](./media/image72.png) |
 | Source View         | ![](./media/image73.png) |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.2.1 – VBCS Icons

-  &nbsp;&nbsp;&nbsp;&nbsp;If you don’t see the navigator, click the “Expand Navigator” icon in the upper-left corner, then click the "Web Applications" button
+  If you don’t see the navigator, click the “Expand Navigator” icon in the upper-left corner, then click the "Web Applications" button

  ![](./media/image74.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.2.2 – Expand Navigator button

-3. Add a new Web Application;
+*  Add a new Web Application;

  First, you'll create a web application with two features; a list of all products that a manager/franchisee might order, and a page showing specifics about a chosen product.